ucsb-cs16/ucsb-cs16.github.io/topics/vim.md

 ---
-topic: "vim"
+layout: default
+parent: Topics
+title: "Vim"
-desc: "a widely used text editor among Unix users"
+description: "a widely used text editor among Unix users"
 ---

 # What is vim?